-Here, we examined whether heterogeneities in infection outcomes altered patterns of susceptibility across host species.
-We first examined whether males and females responded in consistent or different ways to infection with DCV.
 We found that viral susceptibility between females and males of 31 host species showed a strong positive correlation with a close to 1:1 relationship, suggesting that susceptibility across species is not sex specific.
-We next examined whether heterogeneities in the tissues infected across host species altered the outcome of infection.
-We found differences in viral load between tissues of seven host species, but no evidence of tissues showing different patterns of susceptibility in different host species,
+We also found differences in viral load between tissues of seven host species, but no evidence of tissues showing different patterns of susceptibility in different host species.